zach-brown-18/CA_wildfires/README.md

 ## Data Scraping with Visuals

-Explore data from Wikipedia, Kaggle, NIFC, and fire.ca.gov\n Browse the visuals in each notebook
+Explore data from Wikipedia, Kaggle, NIFC, and fire.ca.gov
+Browse the visuals in each notebook